napari/napari/docs/plugins/debug_plugins.md

 # Debugging during plugin development

 When developing plugins in napari, you may encounter mistakes or bugs in your code.
-This pages covers some easy ways to debug napari plugins, including:
+This page covers some ways to debug napari plugins, including:

 1. Debugging plugin loading.
 2. Seeing plugin errors and warnings.